Since 1952, Arizona has partnered with and benefited from WICHE through regional collaboration, resource-sharing, sound public policy, and innovation.

 Kathleen Goeppinger *

-Kathleen H. Goeppinger, Ph.D., has since 1995 been president and chief executive officer of Midwestern University, an upper-division institution specializing in graduate-level health professions with two campuses (in Downers Grove, IL and Glendale, AZ) enrolling 7,200 students.
-Previously, Goeppinger had been a tenured professor and director at Loyola University Chicago for the Institute of Industrial Relations and Center for Organizational Development.
-Prior to her time in academia, she worked in the private sector as a management consultant in health care and organizational development and held corporate management roles in human resources and training.
+Kathleen H. Goeppinger, Ph.D., was president and chief executive officer of Midwestern University, an upper-division institution specializing in graduate-level health professions with two campuses (in Downers Grove, IL, and Glendale, AZ) enrolling 7,200 students, since 1995.
+She now serves as President Emeritus.
+Previously, Goeppinger had been a tenured professor and director at Loyola University Chicago for the Institute of Industrial Relations and the Center for Organizational Development.
+Prior to her time in academia, she worked in the private sector as a management consultant in healthcare and organizational development, and held corporate management roles in human resources and training.
 She has served Midwestern University since 1985, initially serving on the board of trustees and as chairman of the board.
-She is a member of numerous boards of directors in the Greater Phoenix and Downers Grove areas, and among other honors was named as one of 25 most admired CEOs by the Phoenix Business Journal for her leadership, dedication to, and impact on higher education.
+She is a member of numerous boards of directors in the Greater Phoenix and Downers Grove areas, and among other honors was named as one of the 25 most admired CEOs by the Phoenix Business Journal for her leadership, dedication to, and impact on higher education.
 She earned her bachelor’s degree from Carthage College in Kenosha, WI, and her master’s degree in industrial relations and doctorate in comparative international policy from Loyola University in Chicago.

 Todd Haynie